 By the end of this module, you will be able to:

 - Define the role of a the learning community in your online program. - Understand processes that shape effective team interactions. - Plan your strategy for working effectively in teams.

-Click on the Next arrow to move on in the workshop.
+Go to the next chapter to move on in the textbook.